Sensory Strategies for Teens

 Ultimate Guide for Holiday Situations for Children & Teenagers with Autism

 *This post may contain affiliate links.
-There is no extra cost to you, but if you purchase something through our link our family will receive a commission.
+There is no extra cost to you, but if you purchase something through our link this will help our family.
 Please see our disclosure policy for further information.

 The Holiday season is quickly approaching and this can bring about excitement, but also new experiences for you and your child.
 They may cause your family more anxiety and stress with learning the new social situations.
 These new experiences could include the new holiday decorations inside and out, new foods to experience, family gatherings, and exchanging and receiving presents, just to name a few.